gymreklab/str-mpra/processing/README.md

 ## STR-BC Association

 The script `STR-BC_PreProcessing.py` performs read filtering and mapping, and outputs a list of STR-barcode associations.
+It is recommended to use default (lenient) filtering options at this stage, and further filtering of barcodes can be done at later stages.

 Basic usage (using example files in this repo):